omrijsharon/GyroGlove/README.md

 # GyroGlove
-Firmware for transforming a glove into a functional game-controller.
+Firmware for transforming an innocent glove into a functional game-controller.